Typescript sdk

 Examples:

-inkeep pull --project ./my-project
+inkeep pull --project my-project # Creates my-project/ subdirectory

 # Save project data as JSON file instead of updating files